chromeos/chromeos.dev/site/en/style-guide/components/banner-interstitial.md

         alt: A partially opened Samsung Chromebook next to a stylus.
 ---

 A banner component with a color stop background that changes from full bleed to contained across device sizes.
-It requires a wrapper component with the class `banner-interstitial__wrapper` to handle the transition from full bleed to contained.
+It handles switching from full bleed to contained within its own block, so no surrounding wrapper element is needed.